janetjoywilson/janetjoywilson.github.io/_posts/2016-08-19-have-you-heard-books-sound-great.md

 "Oh, the places you’ll go!"

 It’s a book that was written and illustrated by children’s author Dr. Seuss and first published by Random House on January 22, 1990, making it his last book published in his lifetime.
 The book concerns the journey of life and its challenges.
-Though written in the style of classics such as Green Eggs and Ham and The Cat in the Hat, Oh, the Places You’ll Go! has many specific characters including a narrator and the reader.
+Though written in the style of classics such as "Green Eggs and Ham" and "The Cat in the Hat", "Oh, the Places You’ll Go!" has many specific characters including a narrator and the reader.

 This is a perennial book to give as a gift for graduation because it communicates everything you’d want to say to someone you care about, no matter what the age or stage or life, embarking on a new journey or having a little trouble.